PowerDNS/pdns/pdns/recursordist/docs/manpages/rec_control.1.rst

     Check if server is alive.

 quit
-    Request shutdown of the recursor.
+    Request shutdown of the recursor, exiting the process while letting the OS clean up recources.

 quit-nicely
     Request nice shutdown of the recursor.
+This method allows all threads to finish their current work and releases resources before exiting.
+This is the preferred method to stop the recursor.

 reload-acls
     Reloads ACLs.